Update your filters to get more cards to display. Reach out if you are having any problems.

 One thing to think about though is cash advances.
 This is a credit card, so if you use it to take money out of an ATM, you will pay a cash advance fee.
 You will also start paying interest at the card’s cash advance rate from the moment you use that ATM.
 Be smart.
 Don’t save all that money on transaction fees only to get tripped up on ATM withdrawals.

 Want a credit card?
 Not interested in the bells and whistles?
 A no frills credit card could be for you.
 These cards are designed to do one thing: provide credit.
-No rewards, no features, no offers.
-The Latitude MasterCard is one such example of this type of card.
+The Latitude Low Rate MasterCard is one such example of this type of card.

 One of the main benefits of no frills cards is that they’re super easy to understand.
 You won’t get tripped up with tricky introductory offers.
 You don’t have to worry about complicated rewards programs.
 You don’t have to think about features you’re paying for but not using.

-With the Latitude Mastercard, your purchase rate and your cash advance rate are the same.
-High, but the same.
-You can enjoy up to 55 days interest free on purchases though.
+With the Latitude Low Rate Mastercard, your purchase rate is very low and you can enjoy up to 55 days interest free on purchases.
 As long as you pay off the balance within that interest free period, the card offers a great way to access credit.

 Why should you choose these cards?